Overcoming Grief and Negative Attitudes Through Mindfulness

 Grief is a multifaceted response to loss, particularly to the loss of someone or something that has died.
 Although conventionally focused on the emotional reaction to loss, it also has physical, cognitive, behavioral, social, cultural, spiritual, and philosophical dimensions.

 This can be the loss of a relationship, the loss of an ideal, or the loss of a loved one.
 Grief can be short term, chronic or crop up again years after you’ve experienced the loss.

-People grieve in different ways, but when you didn’t deal with grief, it can impact your physical health.
+People grieve in different ways, but when you don’t deal with grief, it can impact your physical health.
 You’ll notice more aches and illnesses than normal.
 Grief can cause you to feel anxiety, anger, fear, and depression.
 Here is excellent information and help dealing with depression.

 It can cause you to withdraw from your family, friends, and avoid any other type of social contact.
 Grief can affect your belief system and cause you to question things you used to believe.

 There are various treatments for grief, but one of the most natural and effective at helping to deal with both short and long term grief is mindfulness.
 What mindfulness does is to allow you to keep your mind on the present, on what you know to be true.

 When you practice mindfulness, you’ll immerse yourself in a lifestyle that will help you understand the fleetingness of grief.